 I don't know much else about the other locations, because I haven't been, but I know you can get a bus from Chaing Mai in Thailand to Laos.
 So that could provide a path for you!
 Of course the amount of travelling and distances you travel always provide the most damage to your budget, so you could always fly into Nepal, pop down to northern india then jump across to Thailand, Laos and Cambodia.
 Or even just stick to Thailand, Laos, Vietnam and Cambodia.
 You travelling costs will be greatly reduced!!
 Just a few thoughts!!

 Hellooo!!
 Nepal is great.
 You can visit Kathmandu and Pokhara and do some mountain trekking if you like it and see all the amazing temples around... after that the best is to go to Bangkok and from there you can organize Cambodia- Laos-Myanmar.
 After doing that you can go to Indonesia.
 I did your same route starting Jule 2011.
 I did Nepal-Sikkim-Bhutan and Thailand-Cambodia and now still in Thailand planning next.
-Indonesia is good weather for June-July-August months while the other parts (Myanmar, Cambodia, Laos, Thailand) are quite hot in this period, so plan also according to this! if you want to keep in touch for more deep infos please email me email@example.com Bye, take care and safe travels x over 7 years ago
+Indonesia is good weather for June-July-August months while the other parts (Myanmar, Cambodia, Laos, Thailand) are quite hot in this period, so plan also according to this! if you want to keep in touch for more deep infos please email me firstname.lastname@example.org Bye, take care and safe travels x about 8 years ago

 I am extremely jealous.
 What an amazing route you're doing.
 Nepal is fairly simple to get around, dependant on your trekking area.
 There are loads of trekking agents that you can hook up with once you arrive, I have used this particular guide on a few occasions and can recommend him.